 All application for places in the normal year of entry are made to the home Local Authority on the common application.
 For entrance to the school in September the closing date of the coordinated admission scheme is 31 October preceding the admission to secondary school.
-Places are allocated on National Offer Day: 1 March.
+Places are allocated on National Offer Day: 1 March or the next working day if this falls on a weekend or a bank holiday.